xieyt2000/AssetManagementFrontend/README.md

 ## Others

-This project is transferred from [gitlab](https://gitlab.secoder.net/GoodNight/asset-management-frontend)
+This project is transferred from THU [gitlab](https://gitlab.secoder.net/GoodNight/asset-management-frontend).